wuwil000/ASE-Project-Website/README.md

 # ASE-Project-Website
-You can't see the project files becuase it is not in the main branch.
+You can't see the project files becuase they are not in the main branch.
 Go to the gh-pages branch.